Graduate Education Policies

 Validation by registration requires you to enroll in the expired courses as an auditor and complete all assigned work.
 The instructor of each course will notify the Office of Graduate Studies of your satisfactory completion of course requirements.
 Validation by examination requires the successful completion of a written examination or report covering the essential materials of the course.
 The instructor will file in the Office of Graduate Studies the final report or examination together with a written statement that it satisfactorily demonstrates current knowledge of course content.
 The report or examination will be kept on record until you receive the master's degree.

-Preparation of master's theses and projects is governed by guidelines established by the Graduate Council and available in, A Guide to Graduate Studies: Policies, Procedures, & Format.
+Preparation of master's theses and projects is governed by guidelines established by the Graduate Council and available in, A Guide to Graduate Studies: Policies, Procedures, & Format and on the Graduate Studies website at the Thesis or Project link: Grad Thesis or Project.
 We urge you to review these guidelines before beginning work on a thesis or project.
 Questions concerning thesis or project specifications should be directed to the thesis editor and advisor in the Office of Graduate Studies.
 Failure to follow the prescribed regulations may delay your graduation.

 Research involving human or animal subjects is governed by policies of the Human Subjects in Research Committee and the Institutional Animal Care and Use Committee.
 Proposals for research using human or animal subjects must be reviewed and approved by the applicable committee before the study begins.
-Guidelines on the use of human or animal subjects are available from the Office of Graduate Studies or at the Graduate Studies website.
+Guidelines on the use of human or animal subjects are available from the Office of Graduate Studies or at the Human Subject and Animal Use in Research link on the Graduate Studies website.